p0nce/d-idioms/idioms/Installing Dlang on Windows.md

 3. **IMPORTANT:** Once installed, you need to install Windows SDK and C/C++ libs.
 Check "C/C++ desktop" choice in the VS installer.

-4. **IMPORTANT:** On Windows arm64, you're out of luck as VisualD won't work on arm64, and you can't opt out of the arm64 version of Visual Studio.
-Maybe purchase an older VS version?
-Or go VSCode instead.
+4. **IMPORTANT:** On Windows arm64, use Visual Studio 2022+ (or paid Visual Studio 2019), LDC 1.41 or later, and VisualD 1.40 or later.
+Use then the "Visual Studio" debugger.

 ## **2. Install librairies**